-The March on Washington highlighted changes the country needed to make on race that had yet to come to fruition during the hundred years since slavery.
+The March on Washington highlighted changes the country needed to make in race relations, which had not occurred in the hundred years since slavery.

-A crowd of over 250 thousand African Americans and other concerned citizens assembled near the Lincoln Memorial on August 28, 1963, for jobs and freedom.
+A crowd of nearly two hundred and fifty thousand African Americans and other concerned citizens assembled near the Lincoln Memorial on August 28, 1963, for jobs and freedom.
 They were inspired by the words of Freedom Rider John Lewis, who demanded freedom at any cost; Byron Rustin, who played a significant role in organizing the event; and Dr. Martin Luther King, Jr.'s historic "I Have a Dream" Speech, which was heard around the world.
-Other brave leaders like Whitney Young also shared the podium.

-A. Phillip Randolph, who had hoped for such a march since the 1940s, ensured it went off without a hitch, while Mahalia Jackson graced the audience with her singing ability.
-The acting team of Ossie Davis and Ruby Dee, as well as other celebrities, were also on hand for the event.
+Other dignitaries shared the podium for the historic event.
+Civil Rights icon A. Phillip Randolph, who had hoped for such a march since the 1940s, ensured it went off without a hitch, while Gospel legend Mahalia Jackson graced the audience with her singing ability.
+Ossie Davis, Ruby Dee, and other celebrities were also present.
 It propelled the burgeoning Civil Rights Movement to new heights.

 President John F. Kennedy, who would be pressured to modify his stance on Civil Rights, and members of his cabinet watched from the sidelines as African Americans departed the gathering filled with hope and optimism for the future.

 Voting took center stage for African Americans in the elections between 1964 and 1968, and the number of elected Black officials increased from 400 to 4,000, as Black voters turned out in large numbers.
-Registration offices in places like Americus, Georgia, and other rural communities were ground zero in the fight for freedom.
+Registration offices in Americus, Georgia, and other rural communities were the ground zero of the fight for freedom.

 In the decades since that historic day in Washington, D.C., African Americans have enjoyed a standard of living their ancestors never dreamed possible in a nation smoldering with hate for its fellow man.
 Although there may be uncertainty about the future, many believe the best is yet to come.